jdunkerley/AlteryxAddIns/README.md

 This tool supports different cultures allowing parsing of any supported date formats.

+### FormatterTool
+This tool can be used to convert from a numerical or date or time field to a string field.
+It supports different cultures and number formatting.

 ### HashingTool
 This exposes the .Net System.Security.Cryptography HashAlgorithm's to Alteryx.
 It takes and input string and computes the hash value.
 It support MD5, RIPEMD160, SHA1, SHA256, SHA384 and SHA512.